Nissan Silvia: Spec-R

-The Spec-R was fitted with a turbocharged SR20DET engine, and differed from previous Silvia models by featuring a 6-speed manual gearbox as well as a 4-speed automatic transmission.
+The Spec-R was fitted with a turbocharged SR20DET engine, and differed from previous Silvia models by featuring a 6-speed manual gearbox built by Aisin Seiki as well as a 4-speed automatic transmission.
 The Spec-R also included extensive chassis and suspension strengthening via the use of larger anti-roll bars and strut bracing.
 The S15 featured the same 4-piston front brake calipers that were found in the Z32 300ZX but included a larger brake booster.

-One of the biggest changes to the S15 model of the Silvia fitted with the 6-speed manual transmission built by Aisin Seiki was the implementation of a helical limited-slip differential.
+One of the biggest changes to the Spec-R was the implementation of a helical limited-slip differential.
 The result was a safer, more track suited drive; in some contrast to its drifting heritage and subsequent media attention.
-All other versions of the Silvia (S14, S15 Spec S JDM) came with the viscous limited slip differential.

-HICAS (High Capacity Active Steering) four-wheel steering was available as an option.
+All other versions of the Silvia (S14, S15 Spec S JDM) came with a viscous limited-slip differential.
+HICAS (High Capacity Active Steering) four-wheel steering was also available as an option.

 Spec-S

 The Spec-S was fitted with a naturally aspirated SR20DE engine, and featured a 5-speed manual transmission (in addition to a 4-speed automatic available on both the Spec-S and the Spec-R).
-It lacked the additional chassis support of the Spec-R; featured 4-piston front brake caliper and a slightly smaller brake booster.
-The Spec-S came only with an open differential with an optional LSD.
-Australian-delivered Spec-S models featured the same helical differential, chassis bracing and 6 speed manual transmission as the Australian market Spec-R models.
+It lacked the additional chassis support of the Spec-R, featured 2-piston front brake calipers and a slightly smaller brake booster.
+The Spec-S came only with an open differential with an optional viscous LSD.